Exempt Development

 Prohibited Development

-Development that is listed as "prohibited development" in the Goulburn Mulwaree Local Environmental Plan 2009 does not have a legal pathway for development to be carried out on the land.
+Development that is listed as "prohibited development" in the Goulburn Mulwaree Local Environmental Plan 2009 (LEP) does not have a legal pathway for development to be carried out on the land.

 NSW Planning Portal – Find a Property